-This report is concerned with the numerical testing of a new interpolation algorithm that has been proposed for positivity preservation inside the NEPTUNE code.
-The theoretical basis for the method extends the data-bounded work of Berzins [4] to arbitrary cases and meshes and is further extended to give a new positivity-preserving approach in [9].
-The application of this new method to numerical weather prediction is described in [8].
+This report is concerned with the numerical testing of a new interpolation algorithm that has been proposed for positivity preservation when mapping solution values between structured meshes.
+The theoretical basis for the algorithm builds on the data-bounded work of Berzins [4] to develop a new data-bounded and positivity-preserving methods for both evenly- and unevenly-spaced structure meshes.
+The new data-bounded interpolation (DBI) method in [9] relaxes conditions for data-boundedness, which gives greater accuracy than the conditions used in [4].
+Ouermi et al. [9] further extended the DBI method to give a new positivity-preserving interpolation (PPI) method.
+The application of these new methods to numerical weather prediction examples is described in [8].
 In this report, a number of possible alternative interpolation schemes are introduced.
-A representative sample of such methods is compared against the new approach on a number of different test functions, including smooth, C^0 , discontinuous, and steep-gradient functions.
+A representative sample of such methods is compared against the new approaches on a number of different test functions, including smooth, $C^0$ , discontinuous, and steep-gradient functions.
 The comparison undertaken focuses on how accurately the different methods are able to represent this underlying set of test functions.
-In addition, a representative weather model problem is considered in the context of NEPTUNE in [8].
-Overall, it will be shown that the new method both preforms well and is suited to the C^0 continuity of the spectral element methods in NEPTUNE.
+In addition, a representative weather model problem is considered.
+Overall, it will be shown that the new methods are well suited for function approximation and mapping data values between meshes for numerical weather examples.
+The generality of this approach suggests that these methods also have application to other problems for which preserving positivity is important.